 “The first time I visited Ryan in person, I was completely impressed and blown away with what he was already accomplishing on his farm,” said Abbie Spackman, a project assistant for AgrAbilty PA and Ryan’s key point of contact with the program.
 “But I could also tell that he didn’t have the independence he wanted.”

 AgrAbility, which has offices in 22 states and is based out of Purdue University, connects clients with disabilities with services and technology that can be beneficial.
 AgrAbility offices also help secure funding for those in need, on average connecting clients with enough money to cover about 70 percent of costs.
-Spackman, in her role, visits clients, makes recommendations on the technology that they need, and links them to resources and other groups who could help.
+Spackman, in her role, visits clients, makes recommendations on the technology that they need, and links them to resources and other groups that could help.

 In talking with Ryan and poring over options, Spackman and her client saw the potential in a truck-mounted chair lift that would allow Ryan to move from one tractor to another easily.
 They also planned on the off-road TrackChair that would move shorter distances and allow him to stand up to do work in the shop.
 Ryan said that AgrAbility helped him find funding to cover almost the entire cost of the technology — allowing him to keep farming.